OpenChatGit/OpenChat/README.md

 OpenChat is a modular, cross-platform LLM chat application built with Tauri, React, and TypeScript.
 It delivers a ChatGPT-style interface that connects seamlessly to local AI providers such as Ollama, LM Studio, and llama.cpp.

+> **⚠️ Notice:** Experimental features have been integrated into the main branch as best as possible.
+Some features may still be in development or require additional testing.
+Please report any issues you encounter.

 ## Table of Contents

 - [Features](#features)